saurabh-hirani/jira_sprint_slides/README.md

 ## Why

-Our team used to update stakeholders with a presentation of work done as a part of sprint review.
-This involved categorizing stories by projects and creating a PPT out of them.
-Updating the stakeholders added value, but manually creating the ppt by copy pasting JIRA ids and summaries didn't.
+Our team updates project stakeholders with a sprint review presentation at the end of each sprint.
+This involves categorizing JIRA stories by projects and creating a PPT out of them.
+Updating the stakeholders adds value, but manually creating the ppt by copy pasting JIRA ids and summaries doesn't.
 So I wrote this tool.

 ## It lacks cool JIRA API feature X. Will you add it?

 Nope.
 This is a one time get-it-done script.
 It satisfies the minimal requirement.
-I will not be updating it to with any more features.
+I will not be updating it with any more features.
 Feel free to fork it and update it.

 ## How do I use it